Yvand/Hugo-EntraCP/content/docs/usage/update.md

 toc: true
 ---

-Follow this article to update EntraCP in your SharePoint farm.
+This article describes the steps required to update EntraCP in your SharePoint farm.

+## Download the required assets

+Browse to the [latest release](https://github.com/Yvand/EntraCP/releases/) and download the assets `assembly-bindings.config` and `EntraCP.wsp`.

 ## Update the assembly bindings